 - Hilton Honors American Express Aspire Card

-- Starting in January 2022, Amex will no longer provide this benefit for Amex Gold cardholders.
+- Starting on January 1, 2022, Amex will no longer provide this benefit for any Amex Gold cardholders.

 We reached out to an Amex spokesperson to confirm this significant change in benefits and received this response: